RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

     * Vanish now has a 2 round cooldown.
   Hunter
     * First Strike applies when either flanking or concealed.
 (Was only when concealed.)
+	* Sprint moved to Lieutenant.
+	* Tracking moved to Captain.
   Infantry
     * Magnum moved to Rifleman subclass.
 	* New Sergeant ability: First Aid.
 You have one free medikit use on every mission.
 Each carried medikit gives you two additional uses.